Choose the right storage area

 - Keep a migration path for renamed keys or changed structures.

-- Avoid storing secrets in client-readable extension storage unless you fully accept that exposure model.
+- Avoid storing secrets in client-readable extension storage unless you fully accept that any extension code can read them.

 Managed storage

-If you use storage.managed, pair the runtime code with a valid storage.managed_schema file in manifest.json.
-Extension.js validates that schema file as a JSON object and emits it to the canonical output path.
+If you usestorage.managed, pair your runtime code with a valid storage.managed_schema file in manifest.json.
+Extension.js validates and emits that schema file to the output path.

 For the JSON resource details, see JSON.